EtherealEmil/UsualScrap/README.md

 Costs 375 credits, Weighs 3

-The defibrillator uses power to revive up to 3 deceased employees.
+The defibrillator uses power to revive deceased employees.

 - The defibrillator has a charge meter (Not related to power) on the side of it.
-The charge meter indicate how long you've held down the use button and it must be fully charged to revive a player.
+The charge meter indicate how long you've held down the use button and it must be fully charged to successfully revive a player.
-- When the charge meter is full but you continue to hold the use button you can be ready to revive at a moments notice but keep in mind that the items power is constantly drained when charging.
+- When the charge meter is full you can continue to hold the use button and be ready to revive at a moments notice but keep in mind that the items power is constantly drained when charging.
-- A power cost is used when you release the use button at full charge regardless of if a player was revived or not.
+- A power cost is deducted when you release the use button at full charge regardless of if a player was revived or not.

-- Currently I've made players cut in half (butler, sizable scissors) impossible to revive.
-I may make more death types perma death or may just remove this, we shall see.
+- Currently I've made players cut in half (butler, sizable scissors) or beheaded (Ghost Girl, Coil Head) impossible to revive. there will be a config to disable this eventually.

 </details>